 OK.
 Here we go…

 (This post is pretty long.
 If you’d rather take it with you as an eBook, click here to pay what you want for a copy.
-I’ll take whatever you want to give me, but even if it’s is only worth $1 to you, that’s fine.
+I’ll take whatever you want to give me, even if it’s is only worth one measly dollar to you.
+That’s fine.
 I won’t judge your ridiculous frugality.
 Much.)

 Late last night, after Brittany had gone to bed, I was getting ready to turn in myself when the dogs lost their minds.